Azure/Spark-Operationalization-On-Azure/README.md

 	$ wget -q http://amlsamples.blob.core.windows.net/scripts/amlupdate.sh -O - | sudo bash -
 	$ sudo /opt/microsoft/azureml/initial_setup.sh

+**NOTE**: You must log out and log back in to your SSH session for the changes to take effect.

+Next, enter the AML environment setup command.  **NOTE**: The following items when completing the environment setup:

+* Enter a name for the environment.
+Environment names must between 3 and 17 characters in length and can only consist of numbers and lowercase letters.
+* You will be prompted to sign in to Azure.
+To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.
+* During the authentication process you will be prompted for an account to authenticate with.
+Use the account under which you created the DSVM.
+* When the sign in is complete your subscription information will be presented and you will be prompted whether you wish to continue with the select account.

+Environment setup command:

 	$ aml env setup

 Once the setup command has finished, it outputs environment export commands for the AML CLI environment.
 It also saves these export commands to a file in your home directory.
 Source the file to set up your environment variables: